scylladb/scylladb/docs/dev/task_manager.md

 # Time to live of a task

-Tasks are kept in task manager for `task_ttl` time after they are finished. `task_ttl` value can be set in node configuration with `--task-ttl-in-seconds` option or changed with task manager API (`/task_manager/ttl`).
+Root tasks are kept in task manager for `task_ttl` time after they are finished. `task_ttl` value can be set in node configuration with `--task-ttl-in-seconds` option or changed with task manager API (`/task_manager/ttl`).

+A task which isn't a root is unregistered immediately after it is finished and its status is folded into its parent.
+When a task is being folded into its parent, info about each of its children is lost unless the child or any child's descendant failed.

 # Internal